liviambmiranda/voting_system_FHE/README.md

 - The proof-of concept implementation of the system is based on the local and non-local test networks provided by Zama in [fhevm](https://github.com/zama-ai/fhevm).

 - The smart contract is implemented in Solidity programming language.
-Please visit [Voting Smart Contract](https://github.com/liviambmiranda/voting_system_FHE/blob/main/Contract/Voting_Smart_Contract.sol).
+Please visit [Voting Smart Contract](https://github.com/liviambmiranda/voting_system_FHE/blob/main/Contract/Voting_Smart_Contract.sol) to check the code.

--
+- The performance evaluation of the system is based smart contract's functions evaluation using Python3 programming language and the execution of the shell scripts for vote encryption.
+Please visit [Evaluation](https://github.com/liviambmiranda/voting_system_FHE/tree/main/Evaluation) to check the code.